Hope2925/Hope_Graphing_LIET/README.md

 - exploratory daata analysis of individual runs
 - actual analysis comparing posteriors in both runs

+**TPMAnalysis2.0**
+- seeing coverage, mT_stdev, and mT_mean comparison between subsamples of a bam file

 **Ru's Genes Analysis**
 - seeing how Ru's genes compare to our hermit list and my manually curated list